After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 receive financial aid

-How to Find Salaries at Individual Colleges
+How to Find Pay Rates at Different Schools

 - Another source for salary information is looking up the State Community College Unions website.
 Here is a list of websites for local contacts at unions for California Community Colleges.